lammps/lammps/doc/src/Howto_structured_data.rst

 or the specific syntax used may change, but the principles are very similar and all files should be readable with a suitable YAML parser.

-Processing scalar data with Pandas
+Processing scalar data with Python
 ----------------------------------

 .. figure:: JPG/thermo_bondeng.png